Chart Color Schemes

 Gannawarra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gannawarra, as per the latest Census evaluation, 96.8% of dwellings were houses, with the remaining 3.1% comprising semi-detached homes, apartments, and other dwelling types.
-This compares to Non-Metro Vic.'s figures of 90.7% houses and 9.2% other dwellings.
-Home ownership in Gannawarra stood at 57.9%, with mortgaged properties making up 25.9% and rented dwellings accounting for 16.2%.
+In Gannawarra, as per the latest Census data, 96.8% of dwellings were houses while 3.1% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro Vic.'s figures of 90.7% houses and 9.2% other dwellings.
+Home ownership in Gannawarra stood at 57.9%, with mortgaged properties at 25.9% and rented ones at 16.2%.
 The median monthly mortgage repayment was $997, lower than Non-Metro Vic.'s average of $1,083.
-Weekly rent in Gannawarra was recorded at $180, compared to Non-Metro Vic.'s figure of $200.
-Nationally, Gannawarra's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent in Gannawarra was $180, compared to Non-Metro Vic.'s $200.
+Nationally, Gannawarra's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing